🔄

 A beautiful faucet is great, but a durable one is even better.
 Look for faucets constructed from solid, lead-free brass, which is known for its longevity and resistance to corrosion.
 While it might be a bigger investment upfront, a well-made faucet will save you the headache of leaks and replacements down the road.
 Some high-end designs even incorporate unique materials like crystal or stone for an extra touch of elegance.
 Investing in quality materials ensures your faucet not only looks stunning but also stands up to the demands of daily use, making it a smart choice for any renovation.

-Brands and Budgets: What to Expect
+Brands and Budgets: What Should You Spend?

 Once you’ve narrowed down the style and features you want, it’s time to talk about money.
 Single-hole bathroom faucets come in a huge range of prices, from budget-friendly finds under $100 to designer fixtures that cost thousands.
 The price tag is usually tied to the brand’s reputation, the materials used, and the complexity of the design and features.